ceammc/SwiftRNBO/README.md

 ## About

-SwiftRNBO is a translation layer between a _Swift-based_ Apple platform project and C++ code that was exported using [Cycling '74 RNBO](https://cycling74.com/products/rnbo) software.
+SwiftRNBO is a compatibility layer between a _Swift-based_ Apple platform project and C++ code that can be exported using [Cycling '74 RNBO](https://cycling74.com/products/rnbo) software.
 It requires no knowledge of C++ to use and allows any Apple platform developer familiar with the [Cycling '74 Max](https://cycling74.com/products/max) programming environment to build sophisticated and efficient audio applications with the ease of use of Swift and SwiftUI.

+## Supported platfroms

+iOS, macOS and tvOS are fully supported.
+However, all platform limitations are applied, for example there is no audio input or MIDI on tvOS.

 ## Starting from a sample project